TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 --- in other words, with a borrowed reference you don't run the risk of leaking when a premature exit is taken.
-The disadvantage of borrowing over owning is that there are some subtle situations where in seemingly correct code a borrowed reference can be used after the owner from which it was borrowed has in fact disposed of it.
+The disadvantage of borrowing over owning is that there are some subtle situations where in seemingly correct code a borrowed reference can be used after the owner kutoka which it was borrowed has in fact disposed of it.

 A borrowed reference can be changed into an owned reference by calling :c:func:`Py_INCREF`.
-This does not affect the status of the owner from which the reference was borrowed --- it creates a new owned reference, and gives full owner responsibilities (the new owner must dispose of the reference properly, as well as the previous owner).
+This does not affect the status of the owner kutoka which the reference was borrowed --- it creates a new owned reference, and gives full owner responsibilities (the new owner must dispose of the reference properly, as well as the previous owner).